This article explains how Lustre I/O works, and provides best practices for improving application performance.

 - contact number

-– full pathname of lost file
+- full path of damaged file

-– date file was removed
+- approximate date file was damaged

-– best guess as to when file was created and/or last modified.
+- best guess as to when file was created and/or last modified

 If you report performance problems with a Lustre filesystem, please include: